kvaggelakos/Backup-Crawler/Readme.md

 # Backup-Crawler
 This little python script will search google for a string to look for old backups of databases and complete sites.

 The idea of doing this script started when I realized my backup plugin for wordpress just stored my backups in '/administrator/backups'.
 I soon started googling and found out that others had their backups stored there as well, however (probably) not knowing about it.
-The plugin used is called Xcloner.
+The plugin used was Xcloner.

 ## How to use